AZN INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Astrazeneca PLC Investors With Substantial Losses Have Opportunity To Lead Class ...

-Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against AstraZeneca PLC ("AstraZeneca" or "the Company") (NASDAQ: AZN ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+31, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against AstraZeneca PLC (“AstraZeneca” or“the Company”) (NASDAQ: AZN) and certain of its officers.

 Class Definition